 Blueberry scones are the perfect breakfast.
 Thick flaky buttery sweet biscuit dough tossed with fresh blueberries and topped off with a sweet powdered sugar glaze.

 Cooking and baking from scratch isn’t hard, it just requires a few more minutes and I’m going to show you how much better it is.
 You usually see scones at local bakeries or even in your grocery stores.
-There are many different types of scones because it is so easy to add in additional ingredients to the main scone base recipe.
-Scones are at its core are a sweeter version of homemade biscuits, but they’re simply cut different.
+There are many different types of scones because it is so easy to add in additional ingredients to the main base recipe.
+They are at its core are a sweeter version of homemade biscuits, but they’re simply cut different.

 KEY TO MOIST BUTTERY SCONES

 Often times scones can be dry in texture and flavor, but this can be fixed.
 Most of the time the reason for dry scones is lack of fat and over cooking.
 An easy rule of thumb is 1 stick of butter per 3 cups of flour.
-This will provide enough fat to help keep the scones moist.
+This will provide enough fat to help keep them moist.

 - CHEF TIP: An easy way to incorporate butter into the scone batter is by shredding it on a cheese grater.